Links to dances on other pages

 Geoff Todd gave up calling some years ago — he said he was getting rusty and it was becoming a chore.
 His dance “Left, Right and Centre” won the Beckenham and Croydon Dance Club's “Dance Search” Competition in 1986 and appears in the Dance Search book.

 This one was written in 1994 for Sheila Mainwearing on her retirement as a librarian.
-Sheila says it's not so much a retirement as having time to do the things she's really interested in, such as the excellent job she used to do booking (and looking after) bands and callers for Sidmouth Festival.
-Anyone who knows Sheila will tell you that she's not the least bit retiring!
+Sheila said it wasn't so much a retirement as having time to do the things she was really interested in, such as the excellent job she used to do booking (and looking after) bands and callers for Sidmouth Festival.
+Anyone who knew Sheila would tell you that she wasn't the least bit retiring!

 Dance: Manchester University Dance Group, c.
 1970.

 |A1:||Middle couple stand still to act as posts, ends give right hands: First lady and third man dance a full figure of eight through the middles while their partners dance all the way round the outside (stepping).|

 |A2:||Ends give left hands and do the reverse.|

 |B1:||Ones lead to the bottom, the others come up the outside to invert the set.
 Threes (at the top) face down, make a single-hand arch and lead to the bottom, the others turn in and dance up to finish 2, 1, 3.|

 |B2:||Twos dance anti-clockwise all the way round the outside while the others dance anti-clockwise one and a half times round each other to finish 2, 3, 1.|

 |Norman and Denise Bearon have provided the following background information:|